OpenNaja/cobra-tools/docs/Guides/ACSE/Dev-Lua.md

 -- This section allows you to inject custom componetns to the game for testing.
--- Note that components are definitions required by some prefabs and if you are -- distributing a content pack with these prefabs you need to make sure to include -- any required component in the ContentPack.
+-- Note that components are definitions required by some prefabs and if you are -- distributing a content pack with these prefabs you need to make sure to include -- any required component in the Content Pack.
 Usually the components included -- in this init.lua file are only used for testing on custom prefabs that don't -- need to be distributed, like debug assets etc.